zek01svg/LocaLoco/README.md

 ## Web Solution Overview

 ### 🎯 Intended Users
-Primary - users looking for nearby local/independent shops/small businesses to support Secondary - independent, local businesses that need discovery and have troubles reaching customers
+- Users looking for nearby local/independent shops/small businesses to support
+- Independent, local businesses that need discovery and have troubles reaching customers

 ### 💡 What Users Can Do & Benefits